UniversalDependencies/docs/_egy/index.md

 # UD for Egyptian <span class="flagspan"><img class="flag" src="../../flags/svg/EG.svg" /></span>

 This is an overview based on the works cited in the README bibliography.
+It was written by Roberto A. Díaz Hernández.
 Please note that this is a work in progress.
 A detailed description of each stage of Egyptian is planned to be published.

 ## Introduction